The Right Hand Man (Playhouse 90)

 "The Right Hand Man" was an American television play broadcast live on March 20, 1958, as part of the second season of the CBS television series Playhouse 90.
 Dick Berg wrote the teleplay, as an adaptation of a story by Garson Kanin.
 Dana Andrews, Anne Baxter, and Leslie Nielsen starred.
 Franklin J. Schaffner directed.
 The program was the live dramatic television debut for both Andrews and Baxter.

 Plot

-Pat Bass (Anne Baxter) is the neglected wife of Leo Bass (Dana Andrews), the owner of a talent agency who has allowed business to dominate his life at the expense of his wife.
-Ralph Mohr (Leslie Nielsen) is Bass's assistant, i.e., the "right hand man".
+Pat Bass is the neglected wife of Leo Bass, the owner of a talent agency who has allowed business to dominate his life at the expense of his wife.
+Ralph Mohr is Bass's assistant, i.e., the "right hand man".
 A struggle for control of the agency ensues.